rjanairo/rjanairo/README.md

 - 🦾 Hi, I'm Russel!
 Passionate Robotics developer and Powerlifter enthusiast.
 - 🎓 Transfer AS in CS @ MTSAC '22 | BS in CS '24 @ CPP
-- 🛠️ I'm currently building <a href="https://www.wecracked.com" target="_blank" rel="noopener noreferrer">WeCracked</a>
+- 🛠️ I'm currently building this README.md
-, a community for helping students gain SWE experience via hackathons!
 - ⚡ Check out my <a href="https://www.linkedin.com/in/russel-janairo/" target="_blank" rel="noreferrer noopener">LinkedIn 🔵</a> and <a href="https://www.instagram.com/russjanairo/" target="_blank" rel="noreferrer noopener">Instagram 🔴</a>!

 ## 🚀 What I'm Up To